 V.A.1.a).(1) The program must maintain records of all evaluations required in this section, and these must be made available on review of the program.
 (Core) V.A.1.a).(2) In addition to periodic assessments, there must be an annual evaluation procedure, which must include a written examination of the knowledge base, as well as a formal documented clinical skills examination.
-(Core) V.A.1.a).(3) Fellows' teaching abilities should be documented by evaluations from faculty members and/or learners.
-(Detail) evaluation must be documented at the completion of the ssignment.
-(Core) •

-V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core)

-V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and.
-(Core)

-V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
+(Core) V.A.1.a).(3) Fellows' teaching abilities should be documented by through evaluations from by faculty members and/or other learners.
+(Detail) V.A.1.b) Evaluation must be documented at the completion of the assignment.
+(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
+(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
+(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
 (Core)